 The X570 chipset was released in July 2019 and it represents a direct successor to the X470 chipset.
-The 500-series chipsets were released to support the third and the fourth generation of AMD Ryzen processors and they definitely bring some new exciting features.
+The 500-series chipsets were released to support the third and the fourth generation of AMD Ryzen processors and they bring some new exciting features.
 Let’s see how X570 compares to X470.

 There is a sudden jump in the PCIe interface standard between the chipset and the peripheral devices.
 X570 uses PCIe 4.0 whereas X470 uses 2.0.
 This might feel like the greatest change since the maximum supported transfer rate changes from 5 GT/s (PCIe 2.0) to 16 GT/s.
-While not many devices can exploit the full capabilities PCIe 4.0 has to offer, many devices would definitely be bottlenecked by the bit rate offered by PCIe 2.0 and this step forward has indeed been a much needed one, though perhaps not in this scale.
+While not many devices can exploit the full capabilities PCIe 4.0 has to offer, many devices would be bottlenecked by the bit rate offered by PCIe 2.0 and this step forward has indeed been a much-needed one, though perhaps not on this scale.
 For instance, Intel still hasn’t decided to include PCIe 4.0 in their most recent lineup of chipsets and it’s uncertain whether the future releases will offer it.
 They are sticking with PCIe 3.0 and it doesn’t seem to hurt their performance in any task except maybe for copying large chunks of data on high-speed SSDs.

 X570 offers 8x USB 3.2 Gen 2 ports, which is something X470 doesn’t offer and it compensates with a combination of USB 3.1 Gen 2 ports and USB 2.0 ports.
 Another significant difference X570 introduced is a significantly higher TDP of 11 W. Let’s remember that the TDP of X470 is a mere 4.8 W. This implied the change in chipset cooling.
-X470 is cooled passively using a heatsink whereas X570 cooling is active, fan cooling needed to accommodate the increased power dissipation.
+X470 is cooled passively using a heatsink whereas X570 cooling is active, fan cooling is needed to accommodate the increased power dissipation.
 There are speculations that PCIe 4.0 is to blame but a popular German YouTuber “der8auer” known for his overclocking skills and PC experiments has concluded that the chipset’s dissipation is high even with no PCIe 4.0 devices connected in this video.

-X470 Will Support Ryzen 4000 in a Recent Twist of Events
+X470 will support Ryzen 4000 in a recent twist of events

 The story begins way back in 2016 when AMD’s then-new AM4 CPU socket was announced.
-AMD has promised to keep the socket up until and throughout 2020 in order to keep CPU compatibility between different chipsets.
+AMD has promised to keep the socket up until and throughout 2020 to keep CPU compatibility between different chipsets.
 This is something Intel didn’t do as they release new CPU sockets for almost every new generation of chipsets and CPUs, rendering your current motherboards useless for the new generation.
 To put things short, to buy a new Intel CPU, you’ll also need to buy a new motherboard!